Macintosh001/EECS-3311-final-project/docs/log.md

 - Helped write the retrospective report
 - Fixed bug where the automation tasks were not actually running
 - Updated the UML diagrams and the wiki for iteration 3

+## Behzad
+- Writing the bug report, reported by the QA team in our issues section
+- Uploading the iter03 planning document